Haiti Today: People, Culture, and Politics

-The Department of Africana Studies, along with the College of Advancing and Professional Studies, is pleased to announce Haiti Today
+The Department of Africana Studies, along with the College of Advancing and Professional Studies, is pleased to announce the following international program in Haiti.

 - Opportunities for service learning projects.

-- A three-day historic and cultural field trip to the north in Cap Haitien to visit the Citadel and King Henri Christophe’s Sans-Souci palace ruins in the town of Milot.
+- Historical and cultural field trips to the north in Cap Haitien to visit the Citadel and King Henri Christophe’s Sans-Souci palace ruins in the town of Milot.

 About the Program